smurphnerd/CS50-butterfly-effect/README.md

 ### Javascript

 Used to fetch the .json file from /user_data and display it on the page.
 Also used to give functionality to buttons that isn't possible with HTML or CSS.

+## Future improvements

+If I were to continue working on this, one thing I would change is the error message display.
+It currently uses the default windows alert but it would be better to have custom alerts that display on the webpage.
+Another change would be to extract the tree data from the database directly into a javascript object, eliminating the need for an intermediary .json file.
+The only reason why I didn't go this route in the first place was because I thought I would be able to use python and jinja to display the data tree on the webpage.
+The final thing I would add to this program would be another page that displays the user's data tree as a graph, using a tool like d3.